Professor Shelton Waldrep, Department Chair

 A student who has a credit hour threshold of 114 credits by the end of the spring semester, and who is registered to earn 120 credits by the end of the summer, may walk in the Commencement ceremony.
 Students do not officially graduate until all requirements have been met.
 USM has graduation dates in May, August, and December, but only one ceremony, in May.
 You can apply for graduation via MaineStreet only during the semester you plan to graduate.
 You do not need to contact your advisor in order to apply for graduation, but it is strongly recommended that you see your advisor to review your progress towards degree completion the semester BEFORE you plan to graduate.

 *** IMPORTANT NOTES ***

-- For students with the 2014-2015 catalog year or later, ENG 140 Reading Literature is the prerequisite for all English courses at the 200 level or above.
+- For students with the 2014-2015 catalog year or later, ENG 140 Reading Literature is a prerequisite for all English courses at the 200-level or above.